Fajar-RahmadJaya/KeyTik/README.md

 * Lightweight, its only 32MB (KeyTik v0.3-beta.1).
 * Simple UI, not using some fancy UI to boost performance and simplicity.
 * Easy To Use, as simple as open software and make profile with add profile name and add remap then just click to use feature and you are good to go.
+* Multiple Automation Tool Like Auto Clicker, Screen Clicker And More Using AutoHotkey Script.
 * And more.

 ## Features :